HL7/phd/pages/ProfilesOverview.md

----
-title: Overview of the PHD Profiles
-layout: default
-active: ProfilesOverview
----
+# Profiles (Normative)
 This Implementation Guide utilizes 10 profiles.
-The PHD Numeric, Compound Numeric, Coded Enumeration, BITs Enumeration, String Enumeration, and Rtsa Observation Profiles are used to report one of the six possible measurement types or classes sent by PHDs.
-The PHD Coincident Time Stamp Observation Profile is present for time auditing purposes.
-The PHD Device Profile is used to report the PHD features and properties.
-The PHG Device Profile is used to report the PHG properties and the PHD Patient Profile is used to report the patient data.
+The Phd Numeric, Compound Numeric, Coded Enumeration, BITs Enumeration, String Enumeration, and Rtsa Observation Profiles are used to report one of the six possible measurement types or classes sent by PHDs.
+The Phd Coincident Time Stamp Observation Profile is present for time auditing purposes.
+The Phd Device Profile is used to report the PHD features and properties.
+The Phg Device Profile is used to report the PHG properties and the Phd Patient Profile the patient data.
 In the Continua use case the Patient resource may contain only keys to identify the patient that only the health care provider can match to a person.
 It is also possible in the Continua architecture that the Patient resource is never sent on the wire by the uploader.
-In that case the logical id to a Patient resource on the destination server must be provided to the uploader by out-of-band means.
+In that case the logical id to a Patient resource on the destination server must be provided by out-of-band means.

 ## Measurement Observation Profiles
 The six measurement observation profiles mirror the six measurement 'value-types' of that a 11073 20601 PHD can report.
 The measurement value-types and their mapping to FHIR Observation elements are shown in the following table: